-Eliminate health disparities by incubating and scaling interventions across hospitals and community partners.
+Decrease health disparities by coordinating and scaling prioritized interventions across hospitals & community partners.

 WSU, partners, and other community members collaborated to apply for and win a designation as a Best Baby Zone for East Garfield Park; the first and only designation in Illinois.